ssec-jhu/evolver-ng/docs/source/development/controllers.rst

 consequences in the case of reboot or even a reconfiguration of the eVolver (which reallocates all objects): the buffer would be lost.

-eVolver provides a history server which is backed by persistent storage designed to be queried via the API or within a controller.
+eVOLVER provides a history server which is backed by persistent storage designed to be queried via the API or within a controller.
 This means controller code can remain simple and focus on core logic, as opposed to maintaining file-based historic data or error-prone in-memory buffers.